shivamjain20/image_processing_csv_files/README.md

 ## Introduction

-This project implements a system to process image data from CSV files asynchronously.
-It provides APIs to upload CSV files, track processing status, and retrieve processed image data.
+This project implements a system for processing image data from CSV files asynchronously.
+It provides APIs to upload CSV files, monitor processing status, and retrieve the processed image results.

 ## Features

 - **Upload API:** Accepts CSV files and generates a unique request ID.
 - **Status API:** Allows checking the processing status using the request ID.
-- **Asynchronous Workers:** Processes images by resizing and stores them in a database.
-- **Webhook Integration:** Sends notifications upon processing completion.

 ## API Endpoints